The Most Neglected Part of a Well-Rounded Workout

 When I get out of bed some mornings – despite a really good, solid night's sleep – I sometimes feel like it takes a few minutes for me to straighten up.
 In fact, some nights, I feel like while I'm sleeping, someone sneaks in and twists me up like a pretzel.
 Morning comes, and it's hard to unravel my body.
 STIFFNESS.
 And what is it with those creaky joints?

 I'm not the only one.
 Christine, one of my readers all the way over in Japan, sent me this email.
-(And by the way, if you've ever wondered what life is like for a mom of 4 on the other side of the world, take a look at her amazing blog)

 "Sheryl, did you ever or will you ever do a story on body stiffness as you age?
 That is my big issue right now - for the first time in my life - waking up with a stiff back.
 I think yoga would probably really help!
 Stretches, at least."